-Current Setting Patterns Years 9 to 11 Each year teaching staff use a wide range of evidence to ensure students are placed in sets where they will reach their full potential.
-Options With the assistance of teaching staff and careers advisors, students are given a choice of subjects in accordance with the National Curriculum guidelines.
-When their choices have been made, every effort is made to ensure that the vast majority of students can follow their first choice course in each option.
-The present subjects available are as follows: Computer Science, French, Geography, History, separate Sciences, 3D studies, Business, Certificate in Digital Applications, Certificate in Personal Effectiveness (COPE), Child Development, Design and Technology, Drama, Electronics, Enterprise and Marketing, Fine Art, Food Preparation and Nutrition, Graphic Design, Horticulture, Hospitality and Catering, Music, Physical Education, Religious Studies, Sport Studies.
-Work Experience All students undertake at least one week of Work Experience, currently in the Summer term of Year 10 $\,$ Sixth Form Courses We expect our students to progress through the school, and into our Sixth Form, thereby completing seven years of education on this site.
+Work Experience All students undertake at least one week of Work Experience, currently in the Summer term of Year $10\,$ Sixth Form Courses We expect our students to progress through the school, and into our Sixth Form, thereby completing seven years of education on this site.
 Naturally, we are very proud of the achievements of our Sixth Form students, most of whom gain places at Universities and Institutions of Higher and Further Education, throughout the country.
 They also move into employment at much higher starting levels, due to Advanced qualifications and the maturity acquired from an additional two years of education.
 Post 16 courses offer both continuity and variety for our students.
-We offer many advantages that individuals choosing an alternative establishment many not secure; namely: - A familiar, purposeful environment - · Staff fully aware of each student's needs and abilities - · A warm, friendly and structured ethos to promote independent learning - · Continuous individual care and guidance - · Relatively small class sizes, guaranteeing greater personal tuition and monitoring - A vibrant and cultured social 'scene' to balance academic application - Students may select combinations of subjects from a broad option and pathway structure, which can be viewed on the website.
+We offer many advantages that individuals choosing an alternative establishment many not secure; namely: - · A familiar, purposeful environment - Staff fully aware of each student's needs and abilities - · A warm, friendly and structured ethos to promote independent learning - · Continuous individual care and guidance - Relatively small class sizes, guaranteeing greater personal tuition and monitoring - · A vibrant and cultured social 'scene' to balance academic application - Students may select combinations of subjects from a broad option and pathway structure, which can be viewed on the website.
+NCSPA - Newent Community School Parents' Association After a two year absence we are pleased to announce the launch of the newly formed NCSPA team.
+All at Newent are pleased to be working collaboratively with the NCSPA Team to identify projects and fundraising for the future.
+The team feel it is important that they take a strategic approach to their fundraising and focus part of their fundraising efforts on a larger project or initiative that adds significant value to the school and its students.
+More information is available through the NCSPA newsletter which can be located on the school's website

-NEWENT COMMUNITY SCHOOL AND SIXTH FORM CENTRE Partnership Went School Ultimately progress, achievement, enjoyment and support all require a strong partnership involving the school, each student and their parents or carers.
+NEWENT COMMUNITY SCHOOL AND SIXTH FORM CENTRE Partnership Ultimately progress, achievement, enjoyment and support all require a strong partnership involving the school, each student and their parents or carers.
 At Newent Community School and Sixth Form Centre staff work hard to build strong, positive links with students, parents and carers.
 All staff use the full range of communication methods to ensure the partnership between school and home is professional, caring and constructive.

-Striving for Excellence
+Judged 'GOOD' Striving for Excellence